 Our apple trees didn't produce much this year.
 I only picked two buckets full of small apples.
 I didn't want to have to peel those little apples, so instead of applesauce, this year I made apple jelly.

-I even use my slow cooker to make the harvest apple jelly, but you don't have to.
+I use my slow cooker to make apple jelly, but you don't have to.
 Any pot that's big enough to hold the ingredients will work.

-Adding commercial pectin to fruit makes jelly-making quick and easy with a high chance of success, but it isn't necessary to add boxed pectin.
+Adding commercial pectin to fruit makes jelly-making quick and easy with a high chance of success, but it isn't necessary to add boxed pectin to this apple jelly.

-Apples contain a high amount of pectin, so if you're making apple jelly, skip the box.
+Apples contain a high amount of pectin, so if you're making apple jelly, you can skip the pectin box.

 In fact, pears, plums and several other fruits also contain lots of natural pectin.
 The highest amount of pectin is found in the peels or rinds, seeds and cores of these fruits.

-You can even make homemade pectin to use when you make jelly with other fruits.
+You can even make homemade pectin from apples to use when you make jelly with other fruits.

 I like to use a combination of apple varieties, including some tart fruits.
 Using more than one variety gives the jelly a rich flavor, not too tart and not too sweet.